washingtonyachtclub/documents/WYC_Constitution.md

 ## Eligibility Requirements

 ### Dues
-All Members shall pay dues according to the current rates set in the Policies, with the exceptions noted below
+All Members shall pay dues according to the current rates set in the Policies, with the exceptions noted below.

 ### Honorary Members
-Persons distinguished by their service to yachting in general of their interest in the Washington Yacht Club in particular may be elected at a General Meeting to Honorary Membership with Associate Members' privileges.
+Persons distinguished by their service to yachting in general or their interest in the Washington Yacht Club in particular may be elected at a General Meeting to Honorary Membership with Associate Members' privileges.
 All Commodores shall be Honorary Members after serving a full term of office.
-Only those Honorary Members who are also Regular Members may vote at Executive Council or General Meetings
+Only those Honorary Members who are also Regular Members may vote at Executive Council or General Meetings.

 ### Dues Exempt Members
 Members who perform service to the Club may be exempt from dues for one or more quarters, as outlined in the By-Laws.